Matt Wallner Preview, Player Props: Twins vs. Mets

-The Minnesota Twins and Matt Wallner (.387 slugging percentage over his past 10 games, including two homers), take on starting pitcher Kodai Senga and the New York Mets at Target Field, Friday at 8:10 PM ET.
+On Saturday, Matt Wallner (.421 on-base percentage in past 10 games, 68 points above season-long percentage) and the Minnesota Twins face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+In his most recent game he had a hitless performance (0-for-2) against the Mets.

 Matt Wallner Game Info & Props vs. the Mets